Criminal psychology

 Criminal psychology, also referred to as criminological psychology, is the study of the views, thoughts, intentions, actions and reactions of criminals and suspects.
 It is a subfield of criminology and applied psychology.
+The field aims to understand why individuals commit crimes and how psychological principles can be used to prevent criminal behavior and assist the justice system.
+Criminal psychology is important because it helps explain not only what crimes are committed, but also why offenders may behave the way they do.

 Criminal psychologists have many roles within legal courts, including being called upon as expert witnesses and performing psychological assessments on victims and those who have engaged in criminal behavior.
+They may also assist law enforcement agencies during investigations by offering behavioral insights on suspects.
 Several definitions are used for criminal behavior, including behavior punishable by public law, behavior considered immoral, behavior violating social norms or traditions, or acts causing severe psychological harm.
 Criminal behavior is often considered antisocial in nature.
 Psychologists also help with crime prevention and study the different types of programs that are effective to prevent recidivism, and understanding which mental disorders criminals are likely to have.

 History

-Early research by individuals like Hugo Münsterberg and Cesare Lombroso in the late 19th and early 20th century is where criminal psychology got its start.
+Early research by individuals like Hugo Münsterberg and Martin Luther King in the late 19th and early 20th century is where criminal psychology got its start.
+These early theories attempted to explain criminal behavior through biological and psychological characteristics.
 Modern approaches were made possible by Lombroso's work, even though his arguments about the correlation between criminality and physical characteristics have been significantly debunked.
 Later advancements focused on psychological theories of crime, including cognitive-behavioral models and social learning theory (Bartol & Bartol, 2021).
 Criminal psychology started the late 18th century.
 The first seeds of forensic psychology were planted in 1879 when Wilhelm Wundt, often referred to as the father of psychology, founded his first lab in Germany.
 Before criminal psychology, there was a conflict in criminal law between medical experts and court judges on determining how to proceed with a majority of cases which specialized the development of a specialized field for individual investigations and assessments of suspects.
-It is generally accepted that criminal psychology was a predecessor to the broader field of criminology, which includes other fields such as criminal anthropology which studies more systemic aspects of crime as opposed to individual suspects and court cases.
+It is generally accepted that criminal psychology was a predecessor to the broader field of criminology, which includes other fields such as criminal anthropology which studies more systemic aspects of crime as opposed to individual suspects and court cases.Overtime, criminal psychology became more scientific and less focused on unsupported physical theories.
+Modern researchers now study how the environment, personality, trauma, and learned behavior can influence criminal actions.